Koromix/rygel/web/rekkord.org/pages/protect.md

 # S3 object locks

+Rekkord can lock all S3 objects that are required to restore snapshots.
+Object locks are applied for a specific duration, and there is no way to delete the locked objects until the retention date has passed.
+These objects are protected from deletion even with your login credentials.

-Rekkord does not use object locks by default, you need to configure them.
-To do so, set `RetainDuration = <duration>` inside the *Protection* section of the Rekkord config file, as shown below:
+This is not enabled by default.
+To use object locks, set `RetainDuration = <duration>` inside the *Protection* section of the Rekkord config file, as shown below:

 ```ini
 [Protection]